seven5/seven5.github.io/tutorial.md

 [go templates](http://golang.org/pkg/text/template/), these are just Go templates with the data provided by the JSON file.

+The gb Seven5 extension knows about the pagegen application and how to invoke it to create the html output files, like `static/en/web/post/index.html` from the input templates, such as the one above.

-The make command above referenced the support directory `pages/template/support`.  _All_ the templates found in this directory (files ending in ".tmpl") are available to the page being generated.
-For example, you can see the definition of the referenced template BOOTSTRAP_HEAD_SECTION in `pages/template/support/bootstrap.tmpl` and the templates MISC_FOOTER and MISC_JSLOAD in `pages/template/support/misc.tmpl`.
+There are a number of "utility" templates in the support directory `pages/support`.  _All_ the templates found in this directory (files ending in ".tmpl") are available to the page being generated.
+For example, you can see the definition of the referenced template BOOTSTRAP_HEAD_SECTION in `pages/support/bootstrap.tmpl` and the templates MISC_FOOTER and MISC_JSLOAD in `pages/support/misc.tmpl`.

 It should be noted that the calls to these "partial templates" are passed the argument "." (dot).
-This is set to the root object of the JSON content (see `pages/template/index.json` above) at the start of processing.
+This is set to the root object of the JSON content (see `pages/post/index.json` above) at the start of processing.
 So when the bootstrap template is reached, it will have access to the title and CSS page associated with this content.

-If we look at the definition of MISC_FOOTER in `pages/template/support/misc.tmpl`:
+If we look at the definition of MISC_FOOTER in `pages/support/misc.tmpl`:

 {% highlight html %}